vudqit/foodsyapp-laravel/README.md

 ## Foodsy Laravel Project

-Simple laravel project, make API for app like Foody
+Simple laravel project with Heroku, make API for app like Foody